mathesh-me/ci-cd-dotnet-app-deployment/README.md

 ## Project Description 📋

 This project demonstrates how to deploy a .NET application with a Jenkins CI/CD pipeline.
-The pipeline includes automated testing, Docker image management, and local development.
+This pipeline includes automated testing, Docker image management, and local development.

 ## Workflow Diagram 📊
 ![net workflow](https://github.com/mathesh-me/ci-cd-dotnet-app-deployment/assets/144098846/dcd44360-1c50-4542-9ec9-3604fd04c3a3)